ivmai/bdwgc/docs/gcinterface.md

 collector.
 (See `GC_MALLOC_UNCOLLECTABLE`, however.
 Building the collector with `-DREDIRECT_MALLOC=GC_malloc_uncollectable` is often a way around this.)
-`GC_MALLOC` is a macro which invokes `GC_malloc` by default or, if `GC_DEBUG` is defined before `gc.h` is included, a debugging version that checks occasionally for overwrite errors, and the like.
+`GC_MALLOC` is a macro which invokes `GC_malloc` by default or, if `GC_DEBUG` is defined before `gc.h` file is included, a debugging variant that checks occasionally for overwrite errors, and the like.

 `void * GC_MALLOC_ATOMIC(size_t _bytes_)` - Allocates _bytes_